slatedocs/slate/source/index.html.md

 The floor is lava, the map will slowly become more and more dangerous.
 A player may step on lava but will suffer heavy damage, which will cause instant death.

 # Actions
 Use actions to make your bot move, gather ressources, attack, steal, purchase, heal and upgrade.
+All the actions are directional.
+As such, you don't provide a position (player.x + 1, player.y) but a direction (1,0).

 <aside class="notice">
 Actions are the basis for everything your bot does.